harshdmdm/knowledgebase/docs/source/home/ldst_troubleshooting.rst

 .. topic:: Hand Controller Will Not Connect

-..note:: Complete this checklist first -- stop if reconnected!
+.. note:: Complete this checklist first -- stop if reconnected!

   [ ] In the handcontroller menu click disconnect
   [ ] Enter settings and select autoconnect
   [ ] Exit handcontroller
   [ ] Restart handcontroller

-..warning:: OS Only: Reconnect by Router Reboot
+.. warning:: OS Only: Reconnect by Router Reboot

-..warning:: Shut Down Observing Before Proceeding
+.. warning:: Shut Down Observing Before Proceeding

 [ ] Open 192.168.0.1 in chrome
 [ ] Log into router as blauuwobs@gmail.com